aspose-pdf-cloud/Aspose.PDF-Products/pdf/en/php/links/replace/_index.md

 {{% blocks/products/pf/agp/content h2="Work with Links in PDF" %}}

 By regularly reviewing and updating the hyperlinks in your PDF documents, you can maintain their relevance, accuracy, and security, thereby providing a better experience for your readers.
-Replace the Links in PDF documents with [Aspose.PDF Cloud Node.js SDK](https://products.aspose.cloud/pdf/php/).
+Replace the Links in PDF documents with [Aspose.PDF Cloud PHP SDK](https://products.aspose.cloud/pdf/php/).

 **With our PHP library you can:**